 Common symptoms encompass difficulties with breastfeeding, speech articulation, and, in some cases, dental concerns.
 While present from birth, tongue-tie may not always be immediately apparent, emphasizing the importance of a professional diagnosis.
 Left untreated, tongue-tie can impact a child’s oral health, speech development, and nutritional intake.

 Depending on the severity, tongue-tie can be a serious obstacle in your child’s development that needs to be corrected.
 Without intervention, tongue-tie can cause:

-To learn more about tongue-tie treatments for your infant or child.
+Call our Denton office at (940) 566-4888 or fill out the contact form to learn more about tongue-tie treatments for your infant or child.
 We’ll perform your treatment with the latest and most advanced dental technologies right from our comfortable and clean dental office.
-Call our Denton office at (940) 566-4888 or conveniently fill out the contact form.
+Garden Oaks Family & Cosmetic Dentistry proudly serves new and returning patients in the Robinson Oaks and Corinth areas.